Lattice-Partners/lattice-partners-site/README.md

 # AI Consulting Landing Page

-A modern, responsive landing page built with Next.js 15, featuring a bright design theme, smooth animations, and AI-focused content.
+A modern, responsive landing page built with Next.js, featuring a bright design theme, smooth animations, and AI-focused content.
+The platform includes a comprehensive course system for AI education and consulting services.

 ## 🎨 Design System